 So far Arc Tarot has proved to be both sharp and useful, judging by the multitude of divinatory readings that people have shared in the social media already.
 So we can say that not only has this Tarot been warmly embraced, but that it also produces very keen insights.

-If you give Arc Tarot a try, make sure to have fun with its straight arrows.
+If you give Arc Tarot a try, make sure to have fun with its straight arrows, as it can shoot to death.

 Stay in the loop for cartomantic activities.